-Together with the ECL Comfort 310, the additional Internal I/O module ECA 32 (order code no. 087H3202) can be used for extra data communication to SCADA:
+Together with the ECL Comfort 310 the additional Internal I/O modules can also be used for extra data communication to SCADA:

-- Temperature, Pt 1000 (default) - 0 - 10 volt signals
+- Temperature, Pt 1000 (default)

+- 0 - 10 volt signals

+- Digital input

 The set-up of input type can be done by means of the Danfoss Software "ECL Tool".

-Navigation: Danfoss.com > Products & Solutions > District Heating and Cooling > Tools & Software > ECL Tool.
+Navigation: Danfoss.com > Products & Solutions > Products > District Heating and Cooling > Documentation > Tools & Software > ECL Tool.